-Fabien Waksman in a few lines…
+Fabien Waksman, in a few words…

-In 2018 he wrote his first cello concerto, Le Rêve de Tzinacan, dedicated to the cellist Anastasia Kobekina.
-A second concerto, for piano this time, is commissioned in 2020 by the international piano competition “Piano Campus” in Paris.
-Fabien Waksman is currently working on a third concerto for the accordionist Félicien Brut and the Orchestre National Bordeaux Aquitaine.
+In 2018 he wrote his first concerto for cello and string orchestra, Le rêve de Tzinacán, dedicated to the cellist Anastasia Kobekina.
+A second concerto, for piano this time, was premiered in 2020 at the finals of the international piano competition “Piano Campus” in Paris.
+Fabien Waksman is currently working on a third concerto for the accordionist Félicien Brut which will be performed in the fall with the Orchestre National Bordeaux Aquitaine.